 STAGE ONE – HONEYMOON/EXCLUSIVE BONDING

 This is the wonderful stage which all movies, novels, love songs and poetry describe as magical, overpowering and unstoppable.
-It brings with it a blissful feeling of togetherness and it feels as if you and your loved one can do no wrong.
+The honeymoon stage brings with it a blissful feeling of togetherness and it feels as if you and your loved one can do no wrong.
 There is passion, hot sex, mutual giving and receiving.
 We are prepared to do anything for the one we love, and we feel capable of achieving anything because we feel on top of the world.

 Nature has cunningly engineered this necessary and beautiful stage to bring us together.
 It is fuelled by powerful hormones, and creates the “chemistry” designed to bring about bonding.
 It is what helps us to move from an “I” to a loving “we”, to bring about a merging of lives and personalities.
 Our similarities are magnified and our differences are minimized.
 It is a necessary foundation stage for couples.
 Couples who miss out on establishing this bonding stage often have difficulties moving through the next stages in a healthy way.